-Working with a client to accomplish a whole-sale change of all violations letters (approximately 500 letters are sent per month, of which are approximately 7 categories of violations letters; this association comprises approximately 850 acres) so that the letters invite compliance in a manner that puts the homeowner and the association on the same team.
+- Working with a client to accomplish a whole-sale change of all violations letters (approximately 500 letters are sent per month which consist of approximately seven categories of violations letters); this association comprises approximately 850 acres so that the letters invite compliance in a manner that puts the homeowner and the association on the same team.
 The tone of the letters went from punitive to collaborative which benefited both the Association and its members, reduced conflict and therefore reduced the need for incurring legal fees in connection with forcing compliance with the covenants and rules.

-Prevailing in Loudoun Circuit Court on three of three counts against defendants who damaged Molly’s client’s property, and violated that HOA’s covenants in so doing.
+- Prevailing in Loudoun County Circuit Court on three of three counts against defendants who damaged Molly’s client’s property, and violated that HOA’s covenants in so doing.

-Molly’s approach to the practice of law is: (1) keep clients informed and timely responded to, (2) solve problems in the most effective manner, (3) avoid problems by enabling a good understanding of the situation by the parties involved, (4) if a problem is unavoidable or insisted upon by an adverse entity, prevail decisively.
+Molly’s approach to the practice of law is: (1) keep clients informed and timely respond to them; (2) solve problems in the most effective manner; (3) avoid problems by enabling a good understanding of the situation by the parties involved; and (4) if a problem is unavoidable or insisted upon by an adverse entity, prevail decisively.

 News & Publications

-Author of “Raise Your Hand if You’re Insured, A Primer About Condominium Property Insurance from a Legal Perspective” (2016)
+- Author of “Raise Your Hand if You’re Insured, A Primer About Condominium Property Insurance from a Legal Perspective” (Rees Broome Newsletter, December 2016)

-Author of a Chapter about Community Associations and Success in Best-Selling Book: Stand Apart; World’s Leading Experts Reveal Their Secrets to Help Your Business Stand out from the Crowd to Achieve Ultimate Success, (Dan Kennedy and Jenn Foster, eds), 2014
+- Author of a chapter on community associations and success in Stand Apart: World’s Leading Experts Reveal Their Secrets to Help Your Business Stand Out from the Crowd to Achieve Ultimate Success, (Dan Kennedy and Jenn Foster, eds), 2014

-Member (by appointment) of the McLean Planning Committee, from 2013 to the present
+- Member (by appointment) of the McLean Planning Committee, McLean, Virginia

-Member, District of Columbia Legislative Action Committee of WMCCAI
+- Member, District of Columbia Legislative Action Committee of WMCCAI, 2015 – present